astropy/halotools/docs/overview.rst

 	**Model sophistication:** With Halotools, your models are not limited by restrictive-but-common assumptions such as that a halo's total mass is its only physically relevant property.
 You can connect galaxies to halos in whatever manner you wish.

-	**Systematic rigor:** Because Halotools uses simulations *directly,* by comparing parameter inferences deriving from fitting functions you can rigorously test the assumptions of traditional methods and quantify systematics in terms of the your science target of interest.
+	**Systematic rigor:** Because Halotools uses simulations *directly,* by comparing parameter inferences deriving from fitting functions you can rigorously test the assumptions of traditional methods and quantify systematics in terms of your science target of interest.

 Galaxy Evolution
 =====================

-Historically, it has been challenging to form a clear connection between the predictions made by hydrodynamical simulations, traditional semi-analytical models, and cosmological models such as the HOD.
+Historically, it has been challenging to form a clear connection between the predictions made by 1. hydrodynamical simulations, 2. traditional semi-analytical models, and 3. cosmological models such as the HOD.
 One of the chief goals of Halotools is to provide a bridge between these complementary approaches to modeling galaxy evolution.

 Direct mock population is the linchpin of this program.
 With Halotools, synthetic realizations of cosmological models can be built directly into any simulated box, permitting both statistical and halo-by-halo comparisons.
 By successively introducing model features in such comparisons, it becomes possible to ask very targeted questions about how a feature of one galaxy evolution model manifests in the language of another.
 We will expand on various aspects of this program throughout the Halotools documentation.